basunia/live_news_flutter/README.md

 ### App Architecture summary
 - Used clean architecture for structuring the app.
-- There are four layer in the app
+- There are three layers in the app

     * Application/Feature layer (where user interacts, app UI and widget, where bloc resides and handles business logic)
     * Domain layer (where generate business value, aggregate data from data layer and provide data to business layer.